 “Build, buy, borrow” questions like these can be answered when organizations merge their internal skills data with the external skills insights talent intelligence provides.

 Job posting analytics can identify global supply and demand for workers, skills, and jobs, as well as important contextual details like location or compensation trends.
 For example, job postings signal emerging skills and how they’re changing over time.
 Are your competitors requiring different skills now than they have before, and are you keeping up?
-If other companies are increasingly emphasizing certain skills, it could indicate a shift in their strategy or a response to changing market conditions that should be accounted for.
+If other companies are increasingly emphasizing certain skills, like AI, it could indicate a shift in their strategy or a response to changing market conditions that should be accounted for.

 In addition to thinking about the external labor market, profile data also gives insight into your internal talent.
 When employees share their work experience and skills online, organizations can leverage this information to identify high-potential employees in their company, opportunities for reskilling and upskilling, and areas in their workforce with skills gaps.